wix/cli-app-templates/stock-countdown/README.md

 + **Wix CLI:** Get a comprehensive developer experience with minimal setup and host your app on Wix with one command.
 Learn more about the [Wix CLI for apps](https://dev.wix.com/docs/build-apps/developer-tools/cli/get-started/about-the-wix-cli-for-apps).
 + **Wix Design System:** Utilize Wix's reusable React components for a cohesive user experience consistent with Wix's design standards.
-+ **Wix Editor SDK**: Integrate panels with the Wix editor.
++ **Wix Editor API**: Integrate panels with the Wix editor.
-+ **Wix Site Window SDK**: Contains functionality for working with the browser window.
++ **Wix Site Window API**: Contains functionality for working with the browser window.
-+ **Wix Stores SDK**: Access and manage data stored on Wix sites.
++ **Wix Stores API**: Access and manage Wix Stores data on a Wix site.
 Learn more about the [Wix Stores SDK](https://dev.wix.com/docs/sdk/backend-modules/stores/inventory/introduction).

 ## Prerequisites